 Reaching out to everyone whose content you want to use might seem like a hassle, but when you consider how effective UGC is, and how much it can save you on content production it's well and truly worth the effort.

 Just remember to always properly credit your content creators when you post UGC.
 Not only is it the proper way to do things, but it will also help add credibility to your UGC and boost authenticity and engagement.

 When you run a photo contest it's generally implied that by entering users are granting you permission to use their content, but to cover all your bases it's still important that you're making this perfectly clear.

 You should always have an easily accessible set of terms and conditions for your photo contest that explicitly states that by entering the contest users are giving you permission to use their content.
-You can link off to your terms and conditions from all posts promoting your contest, or you can even provide them in the post itself or a comment below it.
+You can direct users to your terms and conditions from all posts promoting your contest, or you can even provide them in the post itself or a comment below it.

 If you run a photo contest that allows users to enter by simply posting a photo with your designated hashtag there's still a chance that people will use your hashtag and enter your contest without ever seeing your terms and conditions, or possibly even realising that your hashtag is part of a contest.